Friedrichshafen Airport: Facilities

 The airport consists of one passenger terminal building with seven departure gates (A-G) as well as some shops and restaurants.
 The apron consists of seven aircraft stands; there are no jet bridges.
 The terminal building also features office space and an observation deck called the ON TOP terrace.
 The airport also features an airship hangar as well as general aviation facilities.

 The airport was previously the base of InterSky, an Austrian regional airline which is now defunct.
 A museum dedicated to Dornier Flugzeugwerke, a German aircraft manufacturer, is located next to the terminal.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Friedrichshafen Airport:

+The nearest larger international airports are Zurich Airport, located 101 km south west and Stuttgart Airport, located 180 km north west of Friedrichshafen Airport.